ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ## Features

-Users are able to perform a couple of **actions** from within the Client Center to enhance their experience.
+Users can perform a couple of actions from within the Client Center:

-- **Additional columns** can be added through the **Column Chooser** to provide more information for due payments, past orders and invoices.
+- Customize a page's layout by adding additional columns or hiding existing ones through the **Column Chooser**.

-- In the **Orders** panel, already issued sales orders from the Client Center can be **cancelled** before they're finalized.
+- **Cancel** already issued sales orders before they're finalized.

-- Generated invoices for any orders can be downloaded and previewed outside of the platform.
+- **Download** invoices to preview them outside of the Client Center.

 > [!NOTE]
 >